melissa-olguin/melissa-olguin/README.md

 - Work on eating healthy - 1 fruit or veggie a day - some 5 mins of exercise
 - work on keeping my streak of healthy sleep going this year I have gotten better at being more consistent
   - I have used sun exposure and winding down at bedtime. writing some thoughts down when I can't calm down
-  - try to make more time to write and to read it takes more effort and helps your brain
+  - try to make more time to write and read it takes more effort and helps your brain
-- Try not to overwhelm yourself with big projects Focus on getting something done now - or working on a big project but don't think you need to finish cleaning a room in a day or digitize the clc in a week, work on things in chunks, what can I do this next hour or what can I do in the time I have
+- Try not to overwhelm yourself with big projects Focus on getting something done now - or working on a big project but don't think you need to finish cleaning a room in a day or digitize the CLC in a week, work on things in chunks, what can I do this next hour or what can I do in the time I have
 - also not sure where to put this so I don't lose it https://free-for.dev/